THE BRITISH SCHOOL AT ATHENS

 Whether publishing new inscriptions, reinterpreting old ones, or critically analysing editions, this course provides training for historians, archaeologists and textual scholars alike in the discipline of reading and interpreting epigraphic evidence.
 Students will be guided through the process of producing editions of inscriptions, gaining practical first hand experience with the stones as well as instruction in editorial and bibliographic skills.
 Guest lectures on historical and thematic subjects will explore the ways in which epigraphic evidence can inform a wide range of Classical subjects.
-The course will be taught at the BSA and will utilise the most significant epigraphic collections around Athens, where students will be assigned a stone from which they will create a textual edition.
+The course will be taught primarily by Prof. Graham Oliver (Brown) and Mr. Robert Pitt (BSA) and will utilise the most significant epigraphic collections around Athens, where students will be assigned a stone from which they will create a textual edition.
 The importance of seeing inscriptions within their archaeological and topographical contexts will be explored during site visits around Athens, Attica, and Delphi.
 Some prior knowledge of Greek is essential, although students with only elementary skills are advised that reading inscriptions is a very good way to advance in the language!

-The course fee of £700 includes accommodation in shared rooms at the BSA, where self catering facilities are available, as well as 24 hour access to the superb library, entry to all sites and museums, and BSA membership for one month.
+The course fee of £780 includes accommodation in shared rooms at the BSA, where self-catering facilities are available, as well as 24 hour access to the superb library, entry to all sites and museums, and BSA membership.
 Free membership for the remainder of the session will be offered to students wishing to remain at the BSA after the course to continue their research.
 Travel to and from Greece is the sole responsibility of the course participant.

-The course is limited to 12 places, and open to students of any university pursuing Masters or Post-graduate degrees.
-Students are recommended to apply to their universities for financial support; a number of BSA-administered bursaries are available for students who would otherwise be unable to attend.
+The course is limited to 14 places, and open to students of any university pursuing Masters or Post-graduate degrees.

-Further information can be obtained from the BSA website.
-Completed application forms and an academic reference letter should be emailed to the Assistant Director (firstname.lastname@example.org) no later than January 14th 2011.
+Further information can be obtained from the BSA website (www.bsa.ac.uk).
+Completed application forms and an academic reference letter should be emailed to the Assistant Director, Dr. Chryssanthi Papadopoulou, (firstname.lastname@example.org) no later than January 31st 2017.